-- For loans from the PWLB payable, fair value estimates are calculated using new borrowing (certainty rate) discount rates.
-As the Debt Management Office provides a transparent approach to allow the exit cost of PWLB loans to be calculated. - For non-PWLB loans payable, PWLB premature repayment rates have been applied to provide the fair value under PWLB debt redemption procedures; - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised; - Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount; - The fair value of trade and other receivables is taken to be the invoiced or billed amount.
+- For loans payable and PFI schemes, fair value estimates are calculated using new borrowing (certainty rate) discount rates.
+As the Debt Management Office provides a transparent approach to allow the exit cost of PWLB loans to be calculated.
+The PWLB rate is deemed a reasonable proxy for non PWLB loans. - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised; - Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount; - The fair value of trade and other receivables is taken to be the invoiced or billed amount.